solislemuslab/PhyloDiamond.jl/docs/src/index.md

 # PhyloDiamond.jl

-[PhyloDiamond.jl](https://github.com/solislemuslab/PhyloDiamond.jl) is a [Julia](http://julialang.org/) package to perform PhyloDiamond algorithm to infer 4-node hybridization cycles in phylogenetic networks using algebraic invariants.
+[PhyloDiamond.jl](https://github.com/solislemuslab/PhyloDiamond.jl) is a [Julia](http://julialang.org/) package to infer 4-node hybridization cycles in phylogenetic networks using algebraic invariants.
+The inference algorithm is described in the paper below.

-## References
+## Citation

 If you use `PhyloDiamond.jl` in your work, we kindly ask that you cite the following paper: